Reviewed by Dr Jessica Gunawan, Physician Vong U Chan and Physician Kwek Le Yin

 Under some circumstances, moxibustion may provoke the onset of various side effects, such as:

 If used wrongly, direct moxibustion can burn the skin, and result in scarring, discolouration, and pus development.
-Pregnant women should inform a TCM practitioner if they have an allergy to mugwort or are sensitive to smoke.
+Pregnant women should inform a TCM practitioner if they are allergic to mugwort or are sensitive to smoke.

 More importantly, you should get sufficient rest, stay hydrated, and not shower immediately after a session to reap maximum moxibustion benefits.